Podshot/MCEdit-Unified/README.md

 This version implements localisation functions.
 The resource files are located in the 'lang' folder for MCEdit UI.

-Custom brushes and filters can be also translated, provided a folder named like the base name of the brush/filter file (ithout the '.py' extension) can be found alongside the file and contains the resources.
+Custom brushes and filters can be also translated, provided a folder named like the base name of the brush/filter file (without the '.py' extension) can be found alongside the file and contains the resources.
 These resources have to be built with the same rules than MCEdit ones.

 The UI fixed character strings can appear in users native language by simply editing translation files.